Yoane Wissa: Brentford

+2021–22

 On 10 August 2021, Wissa moved to England to join newly-promoted Premier League club Brentford on a four-year contract, with the option of a further year, for an undisclosed fee, reported to be £8.5 million.
 The transfer had been in the works for two years and he had turned down the opportunity to move to the Community Stadium during the previous transfer window.
-Despite being unable to link up with the club during pre-season due to having undergone eye surgery, Wissa scored five goals in his first six appearances for the club.
+Despite being unable to link up with the club during pre-season after undergoing eye surgery, Wissa scored five goals in his first six appearances for the club.
 His brace in a 7–0 EFL Cup third round win over Oldham Athletic on 21 September 2021 was recognised with a place in the EFL Cup Team of the Round and his second goal, a bicycle kick, was voted Goal of the Round and Goal of the Tournament.
 Wissa's goalscoring run was ended by an ankle knock suffered in mid-October 2021.
-He returned to match play two months later and was deployed in a mixture of starting and substitute roles through to the end of the season, which included a run of six starts during the final 9 matches of the season.
+He returned to match play two months later and was deployed in a mixture of starting and substitute roles through to the end of the season.
 Wissa ended the 2021–22 season with 34 appearances and 10 goals.

+2022–2024

+Wissa was deployed in a mix of starting and substitute roles and scored seven goals in 40 appearances during the 2022–23 season, in which Brentford were in contention for a European place on the final day.
+In May 2023, he signed a new three-year contract, with the option of a further year.

+Following Ivan Toney's eight-month ban from all football-related activity, Wissa began the 2023–24 season as Brentford's starting centre forward.
+Following the transfer deadline day loan signing of forward Neal Maupay, Wissa alternated between the forward and left wing positions.
+Wissa top-scored for the club during the 2023–24 season, with 12 goals from 36 appearances, predominantly as a starter.
+He ended the season with a run of eight goals in 13 league matches.

+2024–2025

+A long-term injury suffered by new centre forward signing Igor Thiago during the 2024–25 pre-season allowed Wissa to begin the regular season in the position.
+He began the season with three goals from four Premier League starting appearances and three goals across four appearances in November 2024 saw him nominated for the Premier League Player of the Month award.
+Wissa's 37th Premier League goal, scored in a 2–2 draw with Manchester City on 14 January 2025, made him the club's record Premier League goalscorer.
+He ended the 2024–25 season with 39 appearances and a season-high 20 goals.

+Newcastle United

+On 1 September 2025, Wissa completed a transfer to Newcastle United for a fee of £50 million plus add ons, ending his four-year spell with Brentford.